Pearlscale Fancy GoldfishFamily: Cyprinidae Carassius auratus auratusPhoto © Animal-World: Courtesy David Brough

 - Ease of Breeding: Moderate

-The Pearscale Goldfish is readily available in fish stores and on-line, and is inexpensive.
-Another type of pearlscale called the Crown Pearlscale has the iridescent scales like the pearlscale, but also has the crown atop its head like the oranda goldfish.
+The Pearscale Goldfish is inexpensive and readily available in fish stores and online.
+One variety called the Crown Pearlscale has the iridescent scales of the common Pearscale as well as a crown atop its head like the Oranda Goldfish.
 The Crown Pearlscale is sometimes available and can be expensive.

 - Animal-World References: Freshwater Fish and Plants